-If you serve an additional year at the same project site location, you will not be reimbursed for travel to your home of record until the end of your final year of service, regardless of whether or not there is a break in service.
+If you serve an additional year at the same project site location, or a new site less than 50 miles from your previous site, and have a break in service of less than 14 days, you will not be reimbursed for travel to your home of record until the end of your final year of service.
 If you serve an additional year at a new project site location, with no break in service, and must relocate more than 50 miles to the new site location, you will only be reimbursed for travel between your previous service site and your new service site.

-Furthermore, if you serve at a different project or site location and have a break in service, you may be eligible to be reimbursed to travel to your home or record between service terms depending on the length of time between your previous and new service term.
+Furthermore, if you have a break in service, you may be eligible to be reimbursed to travel to your home or record between service terms depending on the length of time between your previous and new service term.